NAU-OSS/Group-2/CreateNewProjAssignment/README.md

 ```
 Thank you for possibly wanting to contribute!
 Simply fork the repository, make your changes, and submit a pull request.
 It's that simple!

+Feel free to also submit any issues if you find any.
+They do not need to follow a specific template, just make sure to explain the issue adequately.
 ```